Hitchin Rugby Club

 Hitchin Rugby Club is a rugby club based in Hitchin, Hertfordshire, England.

-They currently play in Counties 1 Herts/Middlesex - a league at the 7th level of the English rugby union system - following their promotion from London 3 North West in the 2021-22 season.
+The men's side currently play in Counties 1 Hertfordshire – a league at the 7th level of the English rugby union system – following their promotion from London 3 North West in the 2021–22 season.
+The women's side 1XV plays in NC1 (East) as of 2024, and previously played in Championship 2.

 Formation

 The club was formed in 1954.
 Highlights have included playing at Twickenham in the final of the national Junior RFU Cup in 1993, and the establishment of the country's first Academy.
-The Club received the RFU 'Club Seal of Approval' in 2012.
+The club received the RFU 'Club Seal of Approval' in 2012.

+The women's team was founded in 1992.

 Men's rugby

-Hitchin's 1st XV competes in the Counties 1 Herts/Middlesex league following the club's promotion from London 3 North West at the end of the 2021/22 season, whilst also running two senior sides in the Herts/Middlesex merit tables.
-Hitchin finished the 2018-19 season as champions of Herts/Middlesex 1, returning to London 3 North West at the first attempt.
+Hitchin's 1st XV competes in the Counties 1 Hertfordshire league following the club's promotion from London 3 North West at the end of the 2021–22 season.
+Hitchin's 2nd XV competes in the Counties 2 Hertfordshire league following the club's promotion from Counties 3 Hertfordshire at the end of the 2025-26 season.
+Hitchin's 3rd XV competes in the Counties 3 Hertfordshire league following admission to the RFU league system for the 2026-27 season.
+Hitchin finished the 2018–19 season as champions of Herts/Middlesex 1, returning to London 3 North West at the first attempt.